 Best Surface Materials

-When installing a new surface, the first thing to check is to see that the travel of the radial-arm saw is even with the surface.
-To test this travel, set the angle of the radial-arm saw to 90-degrees, then lower the radial-arm saw until the blade is barely touching the surface of the MDF.
-Pull the saw forward.
+When installing a new surface, you will need to make sure that the travel of the radial arm saw is parallel with the table surface at all positions.
+To test this travel, set the angle of the radial arm saw to the 90-degree cross-cut position, then lower the radial arm saw until the blade is barely touching the surface of the MDF.
+Pull the saw forward along its track.
 The blade should neither dig into the surface or lift away as the saw moves the length of its travel.
 If it raises or lowers as you pull it across the surface, you'll need to adjust the table.
 Most saws have adjustable rails on which the tabletop rests, and these rails can be adjusted up or down to ensure the blade is square to the table over its full run.
 Or, you can place shims under the MDF surface as it sits on the frame rails to adjust it before bolting it down.